kserve/website/docs/admin/servicemesh/README.md

 * Connection #0 to host sklearn-iris-predictor-default.user1.svc.cluster.local left intact
 ```

-How when you send a prediction request to the `sklearn-iris-burst` InferenceService with activator, you are getting the HTTP 200 response due to the above limitation as we are
+When you send a prediction request to the `sklearn-iris-burst` InferenceService with activator on the request path from a different namespace, you actually get HTTP 200 response due to the above limitation as the authorization policy is
-not able to lock down the traffic original namespace as the request is proxyed through activator in `knative-serving` namespace.
+not able to lock down the traffic only from the same namespace as the request is proxyed through activator in `knative-serving` namespace, we expect to get HTTP 403 once upstream Knative `net-istio` is fixed.

 ```bash
 kubectl exec -it sleep-6d6b49d8b8-6ths6   -- curl -v sklearn-iris-burst-predictor-default.user1.svc.cluster.local/v1/models/sklearn-iris-burst
 ```